The best items in Teamfight Tactics (TFT) explained and split into four tiers depending on their strength and usefulness.

 Zeke’s Herald has been nerfed several times already as the developers and the players noticed quickly the impact of attack speed in Teamfight Tactics.

-If placed on the right unit, you might be able to buff three to six champions easily.
+If placed on the right unit, you might be able to buff three to five champions easily.

 Wearer is also a Sorcerer.